bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 There are three ways to specify target architecture(s) in the `SM_VERSIONS` parameter:

-   * **Device-specific features & code** (i.e., `PTX` and executable code with **similar** Compute Capability):
+   1. **Device-specific features & code** (i.e., `PTX` and executable code with **similar** Compute Capability):
 	  Emits `PTX` assembler code, which is then compiled into executable instructions, just for the given *Compute Capability(-ies)* (CC).
 Since the former is just an intermediate code (i.e., it is *not* retained in the output file), and the latter is generated with a device-specific binary format, the program may not be compatible with other GPU architectures.
 That is, any given CC value, *"XY"*, is translated to the following `nvcc` option: "`--generate-code=arch=compute_`*XY*`,code=sm_`*XY*".

 	  For instance, '`SM_VERSIONS="13  35"`' generates executable code just for devices of Compute Capability **1.3** and **3.5**, respectively.
 GPU devices with other CC values, such as 1.1 or 2.0, may not be able to execute the program.

 	  *Note:* For devices, such as CC **2.1**, that do not have a similar `PTX` CC number, please specify the nearest lower value (***"2.0"***, for the previous example) by using the dashed-separated form below.

-   * **Generic features, device-specific code** (i.e., `PTX` and executable code, with **different** Compute Capabilities):
+   2. **Generic features, device-specific code** (i.e., `PTX` and executable code, with **different** Compute Capabilities):
 	  This is a generalization of the previous form.
 Here, different *Compute Capabilities* (CC) values can be specified for both, `PTX` and executable code, separated by a dash.
 	  That is,
 	   > "*XY*`-`*WZ*"  (with *XY* <= *WZ*),

 	  emits `PTX` assembler code for CC *"X.Y"*, which is then compiled into executable instructions for a device of CC *"W.Z"*.
 The former, determines the target *architecture* (i.e., the available hardware/software features and functionality).
 The latter, specifies the target *device* in terms of binary code format.

 	  Similarly as above, no `PTX` code is embedded in the output file, so the program may not be compatible with other GPU device models.
 That is, the previous expression is translated to the `NVCC` option: "`--generate-code=arch=compute_`*XY*`,code=sm_`*WZ*"

 	  Note that "*XY*`-`*XY*" is equivalent to just specify *"XY"* as in the previous form.
 On the other hand, if *XY* < *WZ*, the program is still compiled for the target device (i.e., CC *"W.Z"*), but it will only make use of features available on CC *"X.Y"*, discarding any functionality introduced since.

 	  *Note:* As stated above, please use this form to specify target devices, such as CC **2.1**, that do not have a similar `PTX` CC number (so, a lower value must also be given).
 Example: '`20-21`'.

 	  For instance, '`SM_VERSIONS="10-13  20-21"`':
 	   + Generates executable code for a device of CC **1.3**, with the basic features that are available on CC **1.0**.
 In particular, it *discards* all support for double-precision floating-point data, introduced on CC **1.3**.
 	   + Compiles the algorithm with the features and functionality available on CC **2.0**, and generates a binary image for a device of CC **2.1**.
 	   + Since no `PTX` code is retained in the output file, the program may not compatible with other GPU devices (e.g., CC 3.0).

-   * **Generic features & *"code"***:
+   3. **Generic features & *"code"***:

 	  Emits `PTX` assembler code for the given *Compute Capability* (CC), which is then embedded into the output file.
 No executable code is generated.
 Instead, the former is dynamically compiled at runtime according to the actual GPU device.
 Such process is known as *Just In Time* (JIT) compilation.

 	  To specify a target architecture in a such way, please use the word '`PTX`' followed by the target Compute Capability.
 	  That is,
 	   > "`PTX`*wz*",

 	  generates `PTX` code for Compute Capability *"w.z"*, and embeds it into the output file.
 Such code can be later compiled and executed on any device, with a similar or greater CC value.
 Similarly as previous forms, the expression above is translated to the following `nvcc` option: "`--generate-code=arch=compute_`*wz*`,code=compute_`*wz*".

 	  Note, however, that JIT compilation increases the startup delay.
 In addition, the final executable code will use just those architectural features that are available on CC *"w.z"*, discarding any functionality introduced since.

 	  For instance, '`SM_VERSIONS="PTX10  PTX35"`':
 	   + Emits `PTX` code for the first CUDA-capable architecture (i.e., CC **1.0**).
 Therefore, the program can be later dynamically compiled and executed on *any* current or future GPU device.
 Nevertheless, it will only use the (very) basic features present on such architecture.
 	   + Generates `PTX` code that can be later compiled and executed on devices of CC **3.5**, or higher.
 	   + Any device prior to CC **3.5** (e.g., 1.3, 2.1, or 3.0), will execute the basic CC **1.0** version.

+Notes:

-This parameter is currently ignored on the '`tools`' target.
+   * This parameter is currently ignored on the '`tools`' target.
+   * Double-precision floating-point data are ***not*** supported on Compute Capability 1.2 and lower.
+The compilation process may fail if any of them is specified and the parameter `SINGLE` is set to '`0`'.
+   * By default, **no code is compiled for Compute Capabilities 1.2 and lower**, since they are being deprecated on newer versions of the CUDA Toolkit.
+Code for such architectures must be explicitly requested as shown in the examples above.

 Current default value(s):

-		"10  13  20  30  35  20-21  PTX35"
+		"13  20  30  35  20-21  PTX35"

 which will be translated into the following argument(s) for `NVCC`:

-		--generate-code=arch=compute_10,code=sm_10
 		--generate-code=arch=compute_13,code=sm_13
 		--generate-code=arch=compute_20,code=sm_20
 		--generate-code=arch=compute_30,code=sm_30